Requirements Traceability and Management ensure product quality and consistency throughout the product development process.

 Maintenance Planning, the Maintenance Task Analysis (MTA) and Reliability Centered Maintenance (RCM) Analysis all define the level of maintenance support the product or system receives and thus, aligns all product support with this defining characteristic.
 Critical logistics support data derived from these two basic logistics analyses are sparing lists and provisioning data.

-DRS MSS Chesapeake has the experience to assist you in determining what level of support is appropriate for your product or system while in the developmental stage.
+DRS Naval Electronics has the experience to assist you in determining what level of support is appropriate for your product or system while in the developmental stage.
 We can conduct the required analyses to support logistics planning for your product or system.
 We provide a unique viewpoint that considers the end-user’s needs and limitations, and factors that into shaping the maintenance concept for a support program.